kamranjafari93/clangFunctionParameters/README.md

 ## Install

-Now we need to create or custom check using clang-tidy.
+Now we need to create our custom check using clang-tidy.

 First, run following command:

 ```